Slow Cooker Beef Stew

 - Pinot Noir

 Tips: Use whatever dry or dry-ish red you have open.
 If you don’t have any open, use something nice, but don’t break the bank here.
-A 10 dollar bottle of red from Trader Joe’s or similar is great here!
+A $10 bottle of red from Trader Joe’s or similar is great here!

-Do I Have to Use Red Wine in Slow Cooker Beef Stew?
+Do I Have to Make Slow Cooker Beef Stew with Red Wine?

 Plus, then it gets simmered for another 4 to 8 hours in your Crock-Pot so that without a doubt all the alcohol cooks off.

 That’s my way of saying don’t worry about the alcohol content — plus it’s only a half cup in a huge pot of stew!
 And it really adds a lovely layer of flavor to the stew and it’s my strong recommendation to use the red wine.